 Since Paltrow’s mainstream debut in the 1990s, her personal life has been a huge subject of interest for tabloids and gossip columns.
 She’s dated fellow A-listers like Ben Affleck and Luke Wilson and was even engaged to Brad Pitt.
 But even if you know nothing else about Paltrow’s romantic history, you probably know how her marriage to Coldplay frontman Chris Martin ended.
 In 2014, after 10 years together, the pair released a joint statement and announced their decision to “consciously uncouple.”
 Almost immediately thereafter, the term was mercilessly mocked in pop culture.

-In spite of the gibes, Paltrow and Martin, who are parents to daughter Apple, 14, and son Moses, 12, appear to relish in unconventionality.
-Paltrow married Brad Falchuk, a TV producer, last September, and the newlyweds honeymooned in the Maldives with Paltrow’s children and Falchuk’s children from a prior marriage and Martin.
+Paltrow and Martin, who are parents to daughter Apple, 18, and son Moses, 16, appear to relish in unconventionality.
+Paltrow married Brad Falchuk, a TV producer, in September 2018, and the newlyweds honeymooned in the Maldives with Paltrow’s children, Falchuk’s children from a prior marriage and even Martin.

 More From GOBankingRates